Implementing Command Handlers¶

 usage: str = "",

 """Validate argument count.
-Returns error result or None if valid."""
+Returns error message or None if valid."""

 if len(ctx.args) < min_args: